Day 3: "Flight & Freedom" / उड़ान और मुक्ति

 Bakasana teaches the same lesson: you do not need to be the strongest person in the room or the most flexible.
 You need patience, intelligence, and the willingness to try one more time.
 Most people are afraid of falling forward in this pose -- but look at the ground.
 It is only a few inches from your face.
 The fear is always bigger than the fall.

 Hold: 5-15 seconds initially.
-This is an achievement -- celebrate it.
-Work up to 30 seconds over weeks and months of practice.
+Work up to 30 seconds over time.

 ---